Kitastroph3/Mod1-TreasureHunt/ReadMe.md

 Treasure Hunt is a simple-battleship style game made using vanilla javascript, CSS, and HTML.

 There are four hidden "treasures" which are randomly assigned a location on each player's map (an 8x8 grid).
-If a treasure is appropriately found, the box will change color and be marked with an "X".
+If a treasure is found at a particular location, that box will change color and be marked with an "X".

 ## Story